madcitymultimedia/wpseo-news/README.md

 =========
 ### 9.4: January 8th, 2018
 Bugfixes:
-* Fixes a bug where the last modified date for the sitemap index has been displayed with the wrong time zone
+* Fixes a bug where the last modified date for the sitemap index has been displayed with the wrong time zone.

 Other:
 * Compatibility with Yoast SEO 9.4